mwilliamson/mammoth.js/README.md

     this function is applied to the document read from the docx file before the conversion to HTML.
     The API for document transforms should be considered unstable.
     See [document transforms](#document-transforms).

+  * `paragraphId`: if set to true, every paragraph in HTML document will contain `data-para-id` attribute which matches `paraId` attribute in XML document.
+  By default it's false.

 * Returns a promise containing a result.
   This result has the following properties: